ProgrammingElectronics/logistic-regression-case-study-pea/README.md

-# A Case Study of applying Logistic Regression to assist business decisions
+# Helper functions for apply Logistic Regression with Gradient Descent